Gov. Jay Inslee praises Spokane's in-person classes after visit to Stevens Elementary School

 Like his colleagues, Dehlbom reported few problems during the transition to in-person learning.
 He also cited the connections made during in-person sessions.

-In Spokane district schools, fifth- and sixth-graders are in a hybrid system, learning in-class two days a week and the rest of the time from home.
+In Spokane, 5th- and 6th-graders are in a hybrid system, learning in-class two days a week and the rest of the time from home.

-“Now we can teach a lesson in person, and then it has been activated for distance learning,” Dehlbom said.

 A few moments later, Inslee sat down for a roundtable discussion with a group of 15 adults – mostly teachers and administrators, who offered more confirmation.